 Diplomates wishing to recertify in Integrative Medicine must meet the following requirements:

 - Be in conformity with the Code of Ethics of the American Board of Physician Specialties, be known in his/her community as an ethical member of the profession, and be an active specialist in Integrative Medicine.

 - Must hold an active and unrestricted license(s) to practice medicine in the United States, U.S. Territories, or Canada.

-- CME – Submit documentation of an average of 50 hours of CME every two (2) years in the specialty of Integrative Medicine.
+- CME – Submit documentation of an average of 30 hours of CME every two (2) years in the specialty of Integrative Medicine.
 Continuing medical education topics must be in alignment with the published blueprint for the ABOIM Exam.
-All CME must be certified as Category I CME, and no more than 25 hours may be Category 2 credit, as defined by AMA PRA guidelines.
-For an eight year certificate, this is a required total of 400 hours of documented CME with 200 hours in Integrative Medicine.
+All CME must be certified as Category I CME, as defined by AMA PRA guidelines.
+For an eight year certificate, this is a required total of 120 hours of documented CME in Integrative Medicine.
 CME can be documented by submitting rosters from the granting organization (preferred), or individual certificates for each activity.
 The ABPS CME form should be used to summarize the hours being submitted for each year (click here).

 - Written Recertification Examination – Successfully complete the Integrative Medicine Written Recertification examination.